project-ecc/eccgw/README.md

 The ECC Message Gateway is a simple ECC message handler that expects to receive packets containing UTF-8 text and acts upon the following syntaxes:

-- "@routing-tag" : echo back the message to the sender's routing tag
+- "%routing-tag message" : echo back the message to the sender's routing tag
 - "@handle message" : Tweet using a configured Twitter account
 - "person@domain message" : Send email using a configured smtp server
 - < syntax to be decided > : Send message to Discord server/channel